 Supplier Interview Weighting

 The Team used the quantity of bulbs that each respondent sold through the program as a means of weighting their NTG ratios.
-In channels for which we had estimates from manufacturers and retail buyers, the approach was to use sales through the program that each market actor category accounted for in order to weight estimates to the channel-wide level.
+In channels for which we had estimates from both manufacturers and retail buyers, the approach was to use sales through the program that each market actor category accounted for in order to weight estimates to the channel-wide level.
 In one case, we used the simple average NTG estimate by weighing each market actor category (manufacturers and retail buyers) equally.